tinymlcontest/tinymlcontest2022_demo_evaluation/README.md

 ## How do I obtain the final scoring?
 After obtaining three metrics, you can evaluate the scores of your models using the scoring function specified in [TinyML Contest 2022 evaluation](https://tinymlcontest.github.io/TinyML-Design-Contest/Problems.html).

+## How do I submit the design?
+You can refer to [TinyML Contest 2022 Submission](https://tinymlcontest.github.io/TinyML-Design-Contest/Submission.html) for submission instructions.